 There are several oxides of nitrogen.
-The ones of most interest for air quality are nitric oxide (NO) and nitrogen dioxide (NO2).
-Together, they are often referred to as NO_X.
+The ones of most interest, for air quality, are nitric oxide (NO) and nitrogen dioxide (NO2).
+Together, they are often referred to as NO_x.
 Nitrogen oxides are emitted from combustion processes.
-Combustion in industry, passenger cars and other transport are the most important UK sources (National Atmospheric Emissions Inventory, 2021).
+Combustion in industry, passenger cars and other transport are the most important UK sources (National Atmospheric Emissions Inventory, 2022).

 NO2 is a respiratory irritant: short-term exposure to concentrations of NO2 higher than 200 μg m-3 can cause inflammation of the airways and may increase susceptibility to respiratory infections (WHO, 2013).
+There is a high level of confidence that short-term exposure to NO2 in outdoor air is associated with all-cause mortality (Orellano, et al., 2020).
 It has been difficult to identify the direct health effects of NO2 at ambient concentrations, because it is emitted from the same sources as other pollutants such as particulate matter (PM).
 However, the WHO's REVIHAAP study (WHO, 2013), COMEAP's 2015 statement, (COMEAP, 2015) and COMEAP's 2018 report on associations of mortality with NO2 have reported increasing evidence that NO2 itself is responsible for health effects.
-NO is not considered harmful to human health but is quickly oxidised to form NO2.
+NO is not considered harmful to human health at the concentrations usually found in ambient air but is quickly oxidised to form NO2.